FARGO3D/documentation/source/complex_setup.rst

   ...

-  AlgoGas(&PhysicalTime);
+  MULTIFLUID(Transport(dt));

   OurNewRoutine();  // Actually: Explode (); (see below)

-  MonitorGlobal...

   ...

-Since we want to amend ``main.c`` and ``algogas.c``, it is a good idea to copy these files to out setup directory in order not to interfere with the main version of FARGO3D.
-This way, everything we develop for this complex kernel is self-contained within the setup directory.
-There is a drawback, however: if we improve the main file ``src/algogas.c`` at some later stage, this improvement will not be reflected in the file ``setups/explosions/algogas.c`` until we implement it manually in this file.
+Since we are modifying ``main.c``, it is a good idea to copy it to out setup directory in order not to interfere with the standard source files in ``src/``.
+This way, our new development is self-contained within the setup directory.
+There is a drawback, however: if we change the main file ``src/main.c`` later, this improvement will not be reflected in the file ``setups/explosions/main.c`` until we implement it manually in this file.

 The name of the new routine will be ``Explode()``, and will be stored in the ``setups/explosions/condinit.c`` file::